 The Essence and Effect of White Supremacy

 Theft of truth is achieved by two forces: romanticization and erasure.
 By romanticization we mean that American history is told from white perspectives and that episodes that honor white people are emphasized.
-By erasure we mean that American history is not told from black perspectives and that episodes that dishonor white people are de-emphasized.
-An effect of theft of truth is the black / white monument gap.
+By erasure we mean that American history is not told from Black perspectives and that episodes that dishonor white people are de-emphasized.
+An effect of theft of truth is the Black / white monument gap.
 The Equal Justice Initiative reports that there are almost 2,000 confederate monuments in America and almost 50 in Arkansas today.
-While there are many monuments that honor the confederacy – a society founded on white supremacy and the exploitation of black people – there are relatively few monuments that honor the black people who were exploited[iii].
+While there are many monuments that honor the confederacy – a society founded on white supremacy and the exploitation of Black people – there are relatively few monuments that honor the Black people who were exploited.

 The Equal Justice Initiative also reports that there were over 4,000 racial terror lynchings in America and 492 in Arkansas between 1877 and 1950.
 On average that is approximately one lynching every week in America and one lynching every other month in Arkansas every year for 73 years.